Get in Touch with NAME

 May 15, 2020

-In the article entitled “Planning for redundancies – A legal perspective” Dr Maria Tabone, Senior Business and Corporate Advisor looked at the minimum obligations on the part of the employer and the legal parameters within which redundancies can take place.
+There are minimum obligations on the part of the employer and also legal parameters within which redundancies can take place.
 Whilst the law is unequivocal on some considerations that employers need to action, it provides little guidance for those leading people and teams on how to best communicate redundancies with the least damage to employee engagement, productivity and employer brand.

 Several articles appearing in the last ten years on online platforms such as the Financial Times and Harvard Business Review, discuss the high costs of making employees redundant.
 The most significant of these costs is not related to those actually made redundant but attributed to the repercussions and challenges the company faces after the redundancies – particularly the productivity and engagement of ‘surviving’ employees.
 This is not surprising.
 Once a company communicates that one or more employees will be made redundant, the morale of the workforce will automatically shift to one of heightened anxiety which dampens productivity.
 Even if an employee is not impacted directly, job security is put into question as one’s strong performance may not be sufficient to ward off job loss.
 What is generally observed in such situations is that in addition to those employees made redundant, a percentage of employees leaves the company voluntarily due to this insecurity – and those with the strongest skill set are typically the ones that leave first.
 Re-hiring for the unplanned turnover adds further costs.
 The new talent will need time to pick up the level of skill, speed and client knowledge that those who left possessed.
 Not to mention the time lost to recruit, agency fees and potentially increased salary cost for these new hires.
 In addition to this, all of these elements have their knock-on effect to the employer’s brand reputation which will do little to inspire those on board to stay or those needed, to join.